driftcell/driftcell/src/work.md

 - 6:20 PM
 - Clock out (HengtianSoft)
 - Fix web of bozhiyunyu
-- Created a baidu entry
+- Create a baidu entry for bozhiyunyu
-- Setup a company email
+- Setup a company email for bozhiyunyu